Working for carers

 Making a difference to how we support carers

-My ‘day job’ includes working with health and age tech, care home and home care companies, local authorities and charities.
+My ‘day job’ increasingly involves working for carers too, I’m pleased to say.
+I love working with health and age tech, care home and home care companies, local authorities and charities.
 I help enterprises develop and bring to market new products and services that:

 - prepare people for and sustain wellbeing in older age